sagnikbanerjee15/Finder/README.md

 echo "export PATH=\$PATH:$(pwd)" >> ~/.bashrc # Add this path permanently to the bashrc file export PATH=$PATH:$(pwd)
 ```

+## Understanding Finder versions

+Each version of `finder` will be released with `3` numeric segments, each separated with a period - `x.y.z`

+`x` represents major changes including addition of several important updates to the software. `x` will be changed when new functionality is adopted

+`y` represents any change within the same version pertaining to how the data is made available.
+For e.g., a new `y` version will be created if a docker image is updated with new information.

+`z` represents any bug fixes

 ## Executing FINDER with Sample data